gangsthub/ideas/README.md

 - [ ] "Can I Mix", like caniuse but comparing 2 or more features.
 It auto-highlights the intersection between them.

+- [ ] PipeApp.
+Actually I got the idea from [Surma](https://youtu.be/lNOP5dcLZF4).
+An app that acts like the *nix pipe, but also like functional pipes.
+Using the Share Target API, accept any type of data and return any type of data.
+The trick is to make it customizable what it does in between.
+There could also be plugins, like: accept markdown file and return html.
+Or accept a URL and return a screenshot of the page...
+The executed code runs in an isolated scope.

 # activities

 - [ ] Create a animated series videos: "muppettps" (or "httpets"), SVG animated videos explaining internet-related and web developemtn stuff.